 The Benefits of Integrating Your CCTV & Access Control

 Creating a heightened level of security is obviously the major benefit here.
 You can integrate access control to improve the safety of occupants and any valuable assets.
 There are other advantages to consider.

 Integration can help shift away from a reactive approach to a responsive one.
 Reactive security management is after-the-fact with staff reviewing footage for post-incident investigations.
 However, a responsive approach is driven by smart technology, monitoring and combating threats in real time.
 Automation can reduce the need for 24/7 security personnel, driving down the cost of your security operations.

 Ease of use is another major perk that makes integration more attractive.
-Integrated systems allow you manage and monitor the physical security of your premises through a single platform.
+Integrated systems allow you to manage and monitor the physical security of your premises through a single platform.
 This comes complete with a powerful database of trigger events and videos.